 - Annual Report 2017: Quality and Efficiency

 - A Look Back—and Ahead: UHF’s Annual Report

 Launched in February 2016, the Outpatient Antibiotic Stewardship Initiative is a United Hospital Fund-led effort involving hospitals across the metropolitan area working together to improve antibiotic-prescribing practices in the community.

-This new initiative complements an existing initiative, the Antibiotic Stewardship Program, which was launched early in 2015 by co-leaders United Hospital Fund and Greater New York Hospital Association and has focused primarily on antibiotic stewardship in the inpatient setting.
+The Outpatient Antibiotic Stewardship Initiative complements the Antibiotic Stewardship Certificate Program launched early in 2015 by co-leaders United Hospital Fund and Greater New York Hospital Association to focus primarily on antibiotic stewardship in the inpatient setting.
 The initiative is also intended to complement the Get Smart: Know When Antibiotics Work program of the Centers for Disease Control and Prevention, as well as the New York State Department of Health’s efforts.